Welcome to the Laboratory for Nanobioelectronics

 Department Website: Link

-Currently there are over 35 active researchers in the areas of nanomachines, wearable sensors, electrochemistry and analytical chemistry.
+Currently there are around 50 active researchers in the areas of nanomachines, wearable sensors, electrochemistry and analytical chemistry.

 Joe Wang Named Honorary Professor at Fudan University (2016)